Why the Crimes?

 "For the wages of sin is death..."
 (Rom 6:23).

 I was a very lustful person seeking to fulfill my flesh and eyes; drawn away and enticed by my own desire.
-Envy was present, longing for benefits enjoyed by others.
+Envy was present, that I would not measure up when compared to others.

 My Separation from God...